colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

     sudo mkdir /etc/openvpn/easy-rsa
     sudo cp /usr/share/easy-rsa/* /etc/openvpn/easy-rsa

-Edit the easy-rsa variables file `/etc/openvpn/easy-rsa/vars`
+Copy the easy-rsa example vars file

+`sudo cp /etc/openvpn/easy-rsa/vars.example /etc/openvpn/easy-rsa/vars`

+The default certificate expiry time is ten years for the CA certificate but only three for the others.
+If you want to change either of those then edit the copied file `/etc/openvpn/easy-rsa/vars`

 `sudo nano /etc/openvpn/easy-rsa/vars`

-and adjust the key settings as follows:

-    export KEY_COUNTRY="your country"
-    export KEY_PROVINCE="your province"
-    export KEY_CITY="your city"
-    export KEY_ORG="your organisation"
-    export KEY_EMAIL="your email"
-    export KEY_OU="your organisational unit"

-It doesn't matter much what you put in the fields, it is just to tie the certificate back to the originator.
-Use Ctrl+O to save it and Ctrl+X to exit
+find the lines setting defining those settings (which are in days)

+    # In how many days should the root CA key expire?
+    #set_var EASYRSA_CA_EXPIRE      3650
+    # In how many days should certificates expire?
+    #set_var EASYRSA_CERT_EXPIRE    1080

+then to change either of them remove the '#' characters to uncomment the appropriate line and set the values as you desire and use Ctrl+S to save it and Ctrl+X to exit.
+So for example to set the certifacte expiry period to 10 years change that line to

+    set_var EASYRSA_CERT_EXPIRE    3650

 **Prepare to build the certificate and keys**

-We will use `sudo -s` here (which opens a root shell) rather than using sudo on each line as we need to set environment variables (from the file `vars`) for successive commands.
-Having entered a root shell take care to remember to exit it so you don't accidentally do things you shouldn't!

-    sudo -s
+Create an empty directory structure for the keys, /etc/openvpn/easy-rsa/pki, using the easyrsa command.

     cd /etc/openvpn/easy-rsa/
-    mkdir keys
-    touch keys/index.txt
-    echo 01 > keys/serial
-    cp openssl-1.0.0.cnf openssl.cnf  # openssl is actually 1.1.0f but this version seems to be ok source ./vars
-    ./clean-all
+    sudo ./easyrsa init-pki

-**Build the certs and keys**
+**Build the certificates and keys**

-Leave all settings at default values when prompted for data below, except to say yes when asked about signing the certificate.
-This may take a very long time, particularly on a low powered pi, several cups of coffee and an afternoon nap may well be in order.
+Leave all settings at default values when prompted for data below, except to say yes when asked about signing the certificate. `gen-dh` in particular may take a very long time, particularly on a low powered pi, several cups of coffee and an afternoon nap may well be in order.

-    ./build-ca
-    ./build-key-server server    # reply yes when asked to sign the key ./build-dh
-    cd keys
+    sudo ./easyrsa build-ca
+    sudo ./easyrsa gen-req server nopass    # accept the default [server] when prompted sudo ./easyrsa sign-req server server
+    sudo ./easyrsa gen-dh
-    openvpn --genkey --secret ta.key
+    sudo openvpn --genkey --secret ta.key

+copy ta.key from /etc/openvpn/easy-rsa to /etc/openvpn/
+copy ca.crt dh.pem from /etc/openvpn/easy-rsa/pki to /etc/openvpn/
+copy server.crt from /etc/openvpn/easy-rsa/pki/issued to /etc/openvpn/
-copy server.crt server.key ca.crt dh2048.pem ta.key from /etc/openvpn/easy-rsa/keys to /etc/openvpn/
+copy server.key from /etc/openvpn/easy-rsa/pki/private to /etc/openvpn/

+    sudo cp ta.key /etc/openvpn/
+    sudo cp pki/{ca.crt,dh.pem} /etc/openvpn/
+    sudo cp pki/issued/server.crt /etc/openvpn/
-    cp {server.crt,server.key,ca.crt,dh2048.pem,ta.key} /etc/openvpn/
+    sudo cp pki/private/server.key /etc/openvpn/
     exit

 # Configure OpenVPN